barryclark/jekyll-now/_posts/2020-09-21-Doordeck-API.md

 ![Demo door](../assets/images/doordeck/demo_lock.png)
 > Demo door in the web app

-In a real-life scenario, the above task would be done by an admin, using the relevant lock update [API call][25].
+In a real-life scenario, the task of associating a User to a Lock, would be done by an admin, using the relevant lock update [API call][25].

 You are all set to...

-### Unlock your first door
+## Unlock your first door

-On [logging in][4], each user is issued with
+On making a [login API call][4], each user is issued with
 * an `authToken` to call the non-sensitive API endpoints, and
 * a `privateKey` to sign a JWT authentication payload for sensitive operations like [unlock][8].

-When sending a signed authentication payload, the Doordeck server imposes a time limit of 60 seconds from the time of signing to  is time-constrained and serves to prevent replay attacks.
+When sending a signed authentication payload, the Doordeck server imposes a time limit of up to 60 seconds from the time of signing to making the API call.
+This time constrain serves to prevent replay attacks.

-This security feature makes it hard to test by hand; one needs to be typing super-fast.
+This security feature also makes it hard to test the API by hand; one needs to be typing super-fast.
-For this reason let's use the following utility script, which
+For this reason I have created the following utility script, which
 * takes in your credentials,
 * logs in to Doordeck,
 * signs a JWT authentication payload, and